Dr Karen Gresty

-External Advisor on HEA Bioscience Employability Project at University of Leicester (2013, with Mark Goodwin)
+External Advisor on HEA Bioscience Employability Project at University of Leicester (2013, with Dr Mark Goodwin)

 Co-opted Member of The Biosciences Federation 'Education Committee' (2006-8)

 BBSRC School Science Local Co-ordinator, Plymouth (1997 - 2011)

-Current teaching responsibilities include biological aspects of health within the Faculty of Health and Human Sciences on the Midwifery (MID224) and Child Nursing (CHN203) programmes.
-In addition to this, I also contribute to physiology and pathology teaching (BHCS1005) on BSc programmes within the Faculty of Science & Engineering and also in the Faculty of Medicine and Dentistry.
+Current teaching responsibilities include biological aspects of health within the Faculty of Health: Medicine, Dentistry & Human Sciences on the Midwifery (MID224) programme.
+In addition to this, I also contribute to physiology and pathology teaching (BHCS1005) on several BSc programmes within the same Faculty.

 My current research interests are centred on risk in research-informed teaching (RiT), and also the role of undergraduate e-journals to support RiT.
 I also have an interest in the public communication and engagement with science.